 Protect and Strengthen Our Core Business.
-A key element of our strategy is centered on providing the platform and tools enterprises need to build "cognitive applications," which we believe are the future of application development.
-We offer this platform to both new customers and partners as well as our existing partner and customer ecosystems.
-Our platform for cognitive applications enables developers to build the most modern applications quickly and easily, and includes:
+A key element of our strategy is centered on providing the products and tools enterprises need to build modern, strategic business applications.
+We offer these products and tools to both new customers and partners as well as our existing partner and customer ecosystems.
+Our offerings enable developers to build the most modern applications quickly and easily, and include:

-- our leading UI development tools, which enable organizations to easily build engaging user interfaces for any device or front end; - our NativeScript offering, which allows developers to use JavaScript to build native applications across multiple mobile platforms; - our modern high productivity application development platform, Progress Kinvey, that is cloud-native, is secure, high-performing, and highlyscalable while supporting all modern user interfaces; - automated and intuitive machine learning capabilities for accelerating the creation and delivery of cognitive applications; - our data connectivity and integration capabilities; - our business logic and rules capabilities; and - · web content management for delivering personalized and engaging digital experiences strict financial criteria for future acquisitions, these acquisitions will enable us to drive significant stockholder returns by providing scale and increased cash flows.
+- our OpenEdge software, which provides a unified development environment consisting of development tools, application servers, application management tools, an embedded relational database management system and the capability to connect and integrate with other applications and data sources; - our leading UI development tools, which enable organizations to easily build engaging user interfaces for any device or front end; - our NativeScript offering, which allows developers to use JavaScript to build native applications across multiple mobile platforms; - our modern high productivity application development platform, Progress Kinvey, that is cloud-native, is secure, high-performing, and highly-scalable while supporting all modern user interfaces; - automated and intuitive machine learning capabilities for accelerating the creation and delivery of cognitive applications; - our data connectivity and integration capabilities; - our business logic and rules capabilities; and - web content management for delivering personalized and engaging digital experiences